SMMA Price Alert

 According to a sales page for the course, more than 35,000 people have signed up to date.

-The program is organized into 4 main modules:
+The full program is organized into 4 main modules:

-- Month 2 – Mastering Social Media Marketing
+- Phase 2 – Mastering Social Media Marketing

-- Month 4 – Automating, Servicing & Building Your Team
+- Phase 4 – Automating, Servicing & Building Your Team

 There are also dozens of bonus lessons, archived monthly live calls, and an active Facebook group for students.